ziligy/watson-text-talker/README.md

 # watson-text-talker

 ### About
 I created this interface for a voice-based-bot that I'm running on a Raspberry Pi 3B.
-I'm using the AIY Voice HAT, but I was very displeased the robotic-voice that's supplied by Google.
+I'm using the AIY Voice HAT, but I was very displeased with the robotic-voice that's supplied by Google.
 After studying a few other voice options I decided on IBM's Watson because of it's high quality cadence and intonation.
 I added some features for my purposes and decided others may find some benefit in my effort.
 The package should work in other internet-connected & sound-output-capable devices.

 ### Installation